rayglover-ibm/cuda-bindings/docs/blog-article.md

 ## Project structure

-Here is what the complete directory structure for `cufoo` looks like:
+Here is what the complete directory structure for `mwe` looks like:

 ```
 .